 Brushing and Flossing

 Brushing and flossing are twin pillars that support proper oral hygiene.
-Along with bi-annual professional dental cleanings to remove tartar, plaque, and debris, proper home dental care practices are crucial to good dental health.
+Along with bi-annual professional teeth cleaning to remove tartar, plaque, and debris, proper home dental care practices are crucial to good dental health.
 Properly executed brushing and flossing will enhance the health of your mouth, maintain the sparkle in your smile, and aid in the prevention of serious diseases.

 Reasons that proper brushing and flossing are important: